openSUSE:Packaging Electron

 process.execPath

 This API is broken by design.
-Every its use must be patched out, otherwise the “About Electron” dialog will open instead of your app.
+Most Electron applications need a /usr/bin launcher script, and it's inherently not possible for the app to know its name.
+Every use of process.execPath must be patched out, otherwise the “About Electron” dialog will open instead of your app.
 Example from vscode.

 app.relaunch